RockefellerArchiveCenter/archivematica-local/ingest.md

 4. Note that an object that has already been paired with a resource is greyed out and cannot be selected again, while a resource that has already been paired with an object changes font colour from black to red, but can still have more objects paired with it.

-5. Above, shown are pairs that have been created using this process.
-To delete a pair (i.e. make the digital object available to be linked to a different description), click the delete icon to the right of the pair.
+5. To delete a pair (i.e. make the digital object available to be linked to a different description), click the delete icon to the right of the pair.
 Once the mapping is completed, click “Save”.
 You will be asked to confirm the save, and then the mapping screen will close and you will be returned to the ingest tab in the Archivematica dashboard.

 > Note:
 >